wp-plugins/flyzoo/readme.txt

 1. Live Support Chat with Real time Visitors Tracking
 2. Move, resize and minimize chat windows
 3. Chat rooms with emoticons, sound notifications and media content preview
-4. Responsive chat on mobile devices
+4. Responsive layout on mobile devices
 5. Chat colors and features are customizable